jarojasva/Core_Genome_Protocol/README.md

 # A protocol to extract the Core Genome

+Hi there!

-Hi!
-Here is a protocol I developed for extracting the core genome from a group of genomes, based on the protein names.
+I introduce a protocol I developed to extract the core genome from a group of genomes, based on the protein names.
 This protocol uses:

 1- Proteinortho (https://gitlab.com/paulklemm_PHD/proteinortho)